A thorough investigation of the prospects of eLISA in addressing the Hubble tension: Fisher Forecast, MCMC and Machine Learning: Analysis and discussions

 We also notice generically for all the methods that a longer mission duration results in tighter constraints, as do source types that produce a larger number of detectable events.
 This is the expected trend in any observational scenario.
 In the case of simulated data and machine learning techniques, one needs to be cautious so as not to confuse higher precision with overfitting.
-We acknowledge this as an open issue which warrants better understanding of the caveats of various ML algorithms when applied to cosmology.
-Also, we consider a finite number of catalogues in each of the three branches of our method, which might introduce some bias to our results.
-Repeating the whole exercise with a much larger number of catalogues may help increase confidence in our conclusions.
-But we do not expect them to provide tighter constraints on the errors.
+We acknowledge this as an open issue which warrants a better understanding of the caveats of various ML algorithms when applied to cosmology.
+Also, we consider a finite number of catalogs in each of the three branches of our method, which might introduce some bias to our results.
+Repeating the whole exercise with a much larger number of catalogs may help increase confidence in our conclusions.
+But we do not expect them to provide tighter constraints on the uncertainties.

 In a nutshell, our overall impression on the three different approaches is as follows.
 Although the majority of the models considered in this work show somewhat relaxed tensions with R21 in general, we cannot stress on it strongly because of the relatively wider error bounds than those from current datasets.
-However, we suggest that any comment regarding the Hubble tension for a future mission should not be made solely on the basis of Fisher analysis, and that methods like MCMC or GP be used to effectively make conclusions by taking into account both the mean values and the errors.
-This will eventually lead to a robust and more scientific analysis for any particular model or any particular mission.
+However, we suggest that any comment regarding the Hubble tension for a future mission should not be made solely on the basis of Fisher analysis, and robust Bayesian methods like MCMC be used to effectively make conclusions by taking into account both the mean values and the errors.
+Additionally, GP also provides us with estimates for both the mean values and the associated uncertainties via a reconstruction of the evolutionary history directly from data, without bias towards any particular model.
+In this manner, a comparative study involving different methods will eventually lead to a robust and more scientific analysis of any particular model or any particular mission.